-The Cocora Valley is where the national tree of Colombia, the Quindío wax palm can be found.
-It is part of the Los Nevados National Natural Park, located in the Cordillera Central of the Colombian Andes; which contains volcanoes, lakes and the heart of the Colombian coffee region.
+The Cocora Valley is where the national tree of Colombia, the Quindío wax palm, can be found.
+It is part of the Los Nevados National Natural Park, located in the Cordillera Central of the Colombian Andes, which contains volcanoes, lakes, and the Colombian coffee region.

-The Cocora Valley is located in the Central Cordillera of the Andean mountains, on the upper reaches of the Quindío River, at an altitude between 1,800 and 2,400 m (5,900 and 7,875 ft).
+The Cocora Valley is located in the Central Cordillera of the Colombian Andes, on the upper reaches of the Quindío River, at an altitude between 1,800 and 2,400 m (5,900 and 7,875 ft).
 The valley is part of the Los Nevados National Natural Park.

-The Cocora Valley is the main location where the national tree of Colombia, the Quindío wax palm (Ceroxylon quindiuense) can be found, as well as a wide variety of other flora and fauna (some endangered), all of which are protected under the park's national status.
+The Cocora Valley is the main location where the national tree of Colombia, the Quindío wax palm (Ceroxylon quindiuense), and a wide variety of other flora and fauna (some endangered) can be found, all of which are protected under the park's national status.

-The Cocora Valley is a popular day trip from Salento as well as a hiking destination.
+The valley is a popular day trip from Salento and a hiking destination.
 What makes it so alluring are the almost 60 m (200 ft) high wax palms, which grow on steep grassy hills all over the valley.

-The Cocora valley is characterized by its temperate weather, due to its altitude.
-The prevailing westerly winds from the Pacific Ocean are stopped by the Andean mountains, creating a humid environment favorable to the growth of cloud forest at higher altitudes: rain falls almost daily.
+The Cocora valley is characterized by its temperate weather due to its altitude.
+The prevailing westerly winds from the Pacific Ocean are stopped by the Andean mountains, creating a humid environment favorable to the growth of cloud forests at higher altitudes: rain falls almost daily.

 Temperatures vary dramatically, even within one day.
 The average annual temperature is 15 °C (59 °F), with a maximum of 25 °C (77 °F) and a minimum of 12 °C (54 °F).